 Jenkins injured his shoulder during the Falcons' Friday Night Lights scrimmage event Aug.
 6 on a long pass play.
 The initial time frame for Jenkins' return was 4-to-6 weeks, but it went a bit longer than that.

-Wide receiver Matt Ryan has been filling in for Jenkins at the No. 2 position.
+Wide receiver Harry Douglas has been filling in for Jenkins at the No. 2 position.
 Getting Jenkins back, Smith said, will help get the passing game going even more than it has been.

 "I think when you get your No. 2 receiver back — we've been playing without him through the first five games — that it's going to give him an opportunity to make plays in terms of his contribution catching the football," Smith said.
 "Michael's also a very good blocker.
 I think it's going to allow Matt and the offense to distribute the ball a little bit differently.
 I think, now, when they try to take certain segments of our offense away, we're going to have more options."